aprsworld/MyMeterExport/README.md

  	- ex) startDate=2015-01-01
  * `scaleFactor` - used to scale the value if necessary, such as converting watts to kW.
  * `tzOffset` - Optional, this allows you to apply a timezone offset to the data
+ * `contType` - Optional, this allows you to specify the content-type header. ex) "contType=text/plain"
  ###URL Array example
   `?tableName%5B%5D=exampleTable_E1234&tableName%5B%5D=exampleTable_E5678`